Folding in Poker

 Therefore, you need to defend 50% of your range against that bet to avoid getting exploited.

 Even then, as soon as you develop reads/tendencies on your opponents, you should focus more on how to exploit them.
-This is why you look at other factors, such as your opponent’s range and playing style, to make your decision.
+This is why you should look at other factors, such as your opponent’s range and playing style, to make your decision.

 Example